ricardoues/Behavioral-Cloning/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes.
-The network consists of a normalization layer followed by five convolutional layers, followed by four fully connected layers.
-I used dropout as a way to regularize the deep learning model.
+The final model architecture consisted of a normalization layer, followed by five convolutional layers, followed by four fully connected layers.
+I used dropout as a way to regularize the model.

 #### 3. Creation of the Training Set & Training Process